presented by Oxford Financial

 Banish your bah humbugs and celebrate the season at the Indiana Repertory Theatre!
 A Christmas Carol shines a light on the power of kindness and love in this uplifting tale of one man’s journey to redemption.
 As the weather turns cold, warm your heart with story and song at the IRT.

-SWEET SEATS are back this season!
-Make sure to reserve a seat in rows A-F for the best seats and a delicious treat from DeBrand Fine Chocolates of Indianapolis!
+Make sure to reserve a seat in the center section, rows A-H for the best seats and a delicious treat from DeBrand Fine Chocolates of Indianapolis!
+This option is available for all public performances of A Christmas Carol.

 DeBrand Fine Chocolate of Indianapolis Logo